 Mozart's violin concertos were written in such quick succession.
 Do you see Mozart's approach to the genre evolve at all or do they provide a really good snapshot of his life at a time?

-In an almost opposite way, the Tchaikovsky symphonies that you're playing were written very much towards the end of the composer's life and in time of great turmoil.
+In an almost opposite way, the Tchaikovsky symphonies that you're playing were written very much towards the end of the composer's life at a time of great turmoil.
 Do you think that this is reflected in the music?

 'Conducting is more tolerant of infidelity; I can be away from it and do other things and I won't get punished for it.'

-How do you find balancing your dual roles of conductor and soloists?
-Do they play different parts in your life or do they feed into one another?
+How do you find balancing your dual roles of conductor and soloist?
+Do they play different parts in your life, or do they feed into one another?